Planning your trip to Maui, Hawaii!

 • Whale watch (winter only) with Pacific Whale Foundation

-• Take a boat to snorkel at Molokini Crater
+• Take a boat snorkel tour to Molokini Crater

 Planning your trip to Maui?
 Advice from a Hawaii local!